Rwanda

 Strengthening Labor and Delivery Guidelines

-Postpartum hemorrhage is the leading direct cause of maternal deaths in Rwanda.1 MOMENTUM Country and Global Leadership collaborates with the Ministry of Health and the Rwanda Biomedical Center to update and implement recommendations to prevent and manage postpartum hemorrhage, based on new WHO guidance in Bugesera and Gicumbi districts, which have high rates of postpartum hemorrhage.
-We are also helping revise national guidelines on labor and delivery based on WHO’s 2018 intrapartum care recommendations and the 2021 WHO Labour Care Guide, both of which include updates on postpartum hemorrhage prevention and management.
+Postpartum hemorrhage is the leading direct cause of maternal death in Rwanda.1 MOMENTUM Country and Global Leadership collaborates with the Ministry of Health and the Rwanda Biomedical Center to update and revise national guidelines on labor and delivery based on WHO’s 2018 intrapartum care recommendations and the 2021 WHO Labour Care Guide, both of which include updates on postpartum hemorrhage prevention and management.

 Amy Cotter/USAID